Medical Assistant Jobs at University of Miami with Visa Sponsorship

 If you are a current Staff, Faculty or Temporary employee at the University of Miami, please click here to log in to Workday to use the internal application process.
 To learn how to apply for a faculty or staff position, please review this tip sheet.

-The University of Miami/UHealth Department of Neurology has an exciting opportunity for a Full Time Certified Medical Assistant 2 to work at the UHealth Medical Campus.
-The Medical Assistant (MA) 2 will perform multi-skilled tasks to assist the medical providers.
-The MA 2 shall assist patients’ healthcare management and clinical procedures in a culturally competent manner utilizing evidence-based standards of quality, safety, and service.
-The MA 2 provides hands-on care to patients while adhering to regulatory requirements, standards of care, and institutional policies and procedures, under the direct supervision and responsibility of a licensed physician.
-The physician in charge may delegate the tasks to oversee the MA 2 to a Nurse or Designee in charge of the unit/clinic.
-The MA 2 shall adhere to ethical and legal standards of professional practice, recognize, respond to emergencies, and demonstrate professionalism.
-The MA 2 provides care within the philosophy, mission, vision, and values, as well as within the policies and procedures of the Department of Nursing and the University of Miami.
+The MA 3 shall adhere to ethical and legal standards of professional practice, recognize, respond to emergencies, and demonstrate professionalism.
+The MA 3 provides care within philosophy, mission, vision and values, as well as within the policies and procedures of the Department of Nursing and the University of Miami.
 As a professional, monitors the quality of care provided and nurtures a compassionate and healing environment.
-The MA 2 works directly with the Nurse Manager/Nurse Supervisor/Charge Nurse and/or the Designee in charge of the Unit or Clinic to ensure a safe delivery of care that supports the UHealth mission.
+The MA 3 works directly with the Nurse Manager/Nurse Supervisor/Charge Nurse and/or the Designee in charge of the Unit or Clinic to ensure a safe delivery of care in support of the UHealth mission.

-- Abides by the standards for ethical behavior, therapeutic communication and protecting the privacy of patient information.
+- Abides by the standards for ethical behavior, therapeutic communication, and protecting the privacy of patient information.

 - Demonstrate knowledge of basic medical terminology.

-- Assists providers with physical examinations by preparing treatment/exam room with proper supplies, instruments, and materials, as directed.
+- Assists providers with physical examinations by preparing the treatment/exam room with proper supplies, instruments, and materials, as directed.

 - Understands the importance of medical and surgical asepsis.
-Prepares patients for physician’s care with basic instruction and information regarding examination procedures.
+Prepares patients for the physician’s care with basic instruction and information regarding examination procedures.

-- Performs routine laboratory tests.
+- Perform routine laboratory tests.

 - Administers medication safely as directed by the physician.
 Assists in patient care activities such as walking.